Sequedex classifies DNA sequences:

 the instructions to generate a license information file.

-Demo licenses are available for 60-day periods by e-mailing the license information file as an attachment to email@example.com.
+Free demo licenses are available for a 6-month period by e-mailing the license information file as an attachment to email@example.com.
 A license file will be returned to you at the e-mail address you specified in the license information file.

 One-year paid licenses are available at the special introductory rate of 1000 USD for academic users by contacting firstname.lastname@example.org.